-- Sec.
-1. The president shall be the executive officer of the Organization, and shall call together and preside over all meetings of the Organization and Council. - Sec.
-2. The duties of the vice president shall be to assume the duties of the president in the absence, or at the request of the president. - Sec.
-3. The duties of the secretary shall be to keep the minutes of all meetings of the organization, and to co-operate with the secretary of the Student Senate to post notices of functions approved by the Student Senate. - Sec.
-4. The duties of the treasurer shall be to act as custodian of all funds of the organization, paying bills only by vote of council, and on receipt of an order signed by the President and Secretary of the organization. - Sec.
+Sec.
+1. The president shall be the executive officer of the Organization, and shall call together and preside over all meetings of the Organization and Council.

+Sec.
+2. The duties of the vice president shall be to assume the duties of the president in the absence, or at the request of the president.

+Sec.
+3. The duties of the secretary shall be to keep the minutes of all meetings of the organization.

+Sec.
+4. The duties of the treasurer shall be to act as custodian of all funds of the organization, paying bills only by vote of council, and on receipt of an order signed by the President and Secretary of the organization.

+Sec.
 5. The duties of the non-dormitory legislative committee shall be to meet at least once a month to enforce rules pertaining to non-dormitory women.
-The duties of the chairman shall be to call meetings of the non-dormitory legislative committee, and to call and preside over such meetings of non-dormitory women as are necessary for the administration of nondormitory business.
-The president of C. W. O. bas power to call special meetings of this committee whenever she deems it necessary.
+The duties of the chairman shall be to call meetings of the non-dormitory legislative committee, and to call and preside over such meetings of non-dormitory women as are necessary for the administration of non-dormitory business.
+The president of C. W. O. has power to call special meetings of this committee whenever she deems it necessary.